 5) All young filmmakers (under 18) must be prepared to provide contact details of a legal guardian (over 18) should we request them.

 6) Filmmakers should be aware that we do not require DVD's posted (unless specifically requested) we deal with high quality downloadable digital screeners.
-Also, awards will not be monetary - certificates / trophies will be posted out to filmmakers who cannot attend, at the filmmaker's expense.
+Also, awards will not be monetary - certificates and/or trophies will be emailed/posted out to filmmakers who cannot attend, at the filmmaker's expense.
 Reviews will be organised at the Festival's discretion and any file transfers will take place online via email.
 The festival cannot pay filmmakers (fees or expenses) to attend the event.

 8) We do not require premiere status, however all screenings and accolades a film has already received must be listed for each to be considered.
 We prefer films with less exposure, no older than 3 years since first release.

 9) In order to partake in our festival we require submitters to subscribe to our festival YouTube channel - we are creating a community of filmmakers.
 Some of your PR material will be uploaded to our channel at the discretion of our panel.
 If you are not subscribed we will remove your work and potentially retain the right to disqualify you from the festival.

 10) We aim to host a live screening in 2023 as well, but that is not yet confirmed due to numerous varying circumstances.
 Also the festival date will likely be same as currently published, but it may change and if it does, all submitters will be notified in good time.

 11) We will not respond to emails regarding fee waivers.
 Running a festival and reviewing all submissions is costly and time consuming even though we love it.